 Soil tests for available boron

-The hot-water-soluble (hws) test
+The hot-water test (HWT)

-This method was developed in 1939 and it continues to be used to determine available B in soils.
+This method was developed in 1939 and it continues to be used to determine available boron in soils.
 While numerous modifications have been developed over the past 60 years, extraction of soil with boiling water for 5 minutes is still the basis of this method (see Reference 1).

 Some of the problems associated with this method are: it is not well adapted for routine analyses; it is time consuming; and, it requires special precautions to prevent contamination.
-In addition, this soil test is specific for B, so a separate test must be conducted for each soil samples when available B is requested.
+In addition, this soil test is specific for B, so a separate test must be conducted for each soil samples when available boron is requested.

 The Mehlich-1 (M-1) and Mehlich-3 (M-3) tests